Camera, Lighting, and Set Operations Apprenticeship Intensive: An 8-Week Workforce Training Program.

 The Camera, Lighting, and Set Operations Apprenticeship Intensive is an 8-week, industry-led workforce training program designed to prepare beginning participants for entry-level and advancement-oriented careers in film, television, live production, digital media, and content creation.
 The program provides structured, hands-on instruction in camera systems, lighting, sound, set workflow, and production etiquette, while establishing a practical pathway toward the professional roles of 2nd Camera Assistant, 1st Assistant Camera, Camera Operator, and Assistant Director.

 This training addresses a clear workforce need: aspiring media professionals, especially those from underrepresented and underserved communities, often lack access to the technical instruction, professional mentorship, union-informed set etiquette, and real production experience required to enter and advance within the entertainment industry.
-Many beginning learners have passion and creative interest, but do not have access to the specialized equipment, industry professionals, or structured apprenticeship models that translate interest into employability.
+We’re especially lookin to push more women through these pathways.

 Through an 8-week modular format, participants will learn three-point lighting, ISO, shutter speed, frame rates, 4K to 8K capture, audio recording, timecode synchronization, vertical capture, lensing, in-camera techniques to reduce post-production inefficiencies, and professional set conduct informed by Local 600-style production standards.
 Instruction will be delivered by working professionals with direct experience in production environments, ensuring alignment with real-world expectations and workforce needs.